Translational-Neuropathology-Lab/CLix/README.md

   inner_join(dat, by = "NPID")
 ```

+If you would like to replicate our findings using our reference dataset
+FLAME-AD, please reach out to us at peng.zhongwei@mayo.edu or
+kwan.rain@mayo.edu.

-Third, compare the original AD subtype to the newly assigned AD subtype.
+Third, we will compare the original AD subtype to the newly assigned AD
+subtype for our datasets.

 ``` r
 arsenal::tableby(